upbound/docs/content/xp-arch-framework/building-apis/building-apis-configurations.md

 👉 Be careful to avoid placing .YAML files in your configuration's directory tree that you **don't** want Crossplane to parse.
 This can cause builds to unintentionally break because Crossplane will attempt to ingest **all** .YAML files.
 {{< /hint >}}

-If you want to ignore a set of .YAML files during the build process, run the following
+If you want to ignore a set of .YAML files during the build process, run the following:

 ```bash
 XPKG_IGNORE='*/generate.yaml'